 The NG911 system will allow 911 callers to share videos, images, and texts with dispatchers.
 NG911 will be able to take in data and notifications from digitally connected devices such as car computers, computerized home alarms, building sensors and wearable monitors, which are all part of the Internet of Things (IoT).
-This information will be routed through NG911 from callers to public safety answering points (PSAPs) and then to first responders through FirstNet-the wireless broadband network used by public safety responders.
+This information will be $routed\,through\,NG911\,from\,callers\,to$ public safety answering points (PSAPs).
+Once standards and interfaces are developed, a variety of applications and software will allow the flow of data from NG911 to first responders through FirstNet - the wireless broadband network used by public safety responders.